MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-sharing-03.md

 # 3. Connecting multiple users

 In this tutorial, you will learn how to connect multiple users as part of a live shared experience.
-By the end of the tutorial, you will be able to run the application on multiple devices and have each user see the avatar of other users move in real-time.
+By the end of the tutorial, you will be able to run the app on multiple devices and have each user see the avatar of other users move in real-time.

 ## Objectives